SolarDrew/pyastro17-my-first-PR/README.md

 On the GitHub page for your fork of the repo, you should see drop-down menu that says '**Branch: master**' and a button next to it saying '**New pull request**'.
 Select the new_contributor branch from the drop-down menu and then click the button.
 You should then get a page telling you what the base fork and branch are (into which you want your code to be merged), and the fork and branch are (that you're trying to merge).
-For this example those should be SolarDrew/pyastro17-my-first-PR master and <_your-username_/pyastro17-my-first-PR> new_contributor.
+For this example those should be SolarDrew/pyastro17-my-first-PR master and <_your-username_>/pyastro17-my-first-PR new_contributor.
 This page also lets you give your PR a title and a description.

 When you've added these, click the big green '**Create pull request**' button and you're done!
+Now I, as the owner of the original repo, have the option to accept or refuse the changes you've made to the code.

 ## Contributors